MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaRoleManagementEntitlementManagementRoleAssignmentRoleDefinition.md

 Provided so that callers can get the role definition using $expand at the same time as getting the role assignment. roleDefinition.id will be auto expanded.
 Supports $expand.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgRoleManagementEntitlementManagementRoleAssignmentRoleDefinition](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgRoleManagementEntitlementManagementRoleAssignmentRoleDefinition?view=graph-powershell-1.0)

 ## SYNTAX